IskXCr/CG-Note-Misc/GAMES-202/markdown/Lecture03.md

   - Larger -> Softer

 - Can we use PCF to achieve soft shadow effects?
-  - Using a larger filter size leads to visual approximation of soft shadows
+  - Using a larger filter size leads to visual **approximation** of soft shadows
 - **Key thoughts**:
   - From hard shadows to soft shadows
   - What's the **correct size** to filter?
-  - Is it uniform?
+  - Is the produced shadow uniform?
-    - No. The closer the object is to the surface the shadow is projected to, the sharper the shadow is.
+    - No. The closer the object is to the projecting surface, the sharper the projected shadow will be.